Mass (2021 film): Plot

 Jay and Gail Perry are parents grieving the death of their son Evan, a victim of a high school shooting.
 Richard and Linda are the parents of the teenage perpetrator Hayden, who killed himself after his shootings.
 Six years after the tragedy, both couples agree to meet and talk in a private room at an Episcopal Church.
 The couples had met previously, in which Jay and Gail made hurtful comments toward Richard and Linda when they were all going through the public legal procedures that resulted from the incident.
 Jay had since publicly advocated for gun control and against gun ownership, causing a brief debate between him and Richard.

 After talking about their sons when they were innocent children, the two couples partake in various lengthy discussions over how the tragedy had come to be and how the tragedy impacted their lives.
 Jay and Gail ask for information from Richard and Linda about Hayden's upbringing that they do not already know from public information about the incident.
 Richard and Linda tell that they knew that he became more depressed due to their family moving houses, lack of friends, and bullying at school.
 The couples briefly debate whether video games had influenced Hayden's violent thoughts.
 While acknowledging that Hayden's schools and therapists did not respond appropriately to their findings, Richard and Linda express their guilt and regret over their failure to see and react to any signs that their son could have become violent.
 Jay and Gail admit that they wanted to see Richard and Linda in as much pain as they and the other victims' parents were.
 Richard and Linda admit that being the parents of a murderer meant that they did not know how to navigate being public figures, since they also could not speculate about why Hayden did what he did.
 Richard and Linda reveal that Hayden had made friends in high school, who were also victims of bullying, and that one of his friends had access to guns.
-Jay and Linda become furious, causing Richard to warn against jumping to conclusions about Hayden, only for Jay to speculate that Hayden was a psychopath who was incapable of being dealt with.
+Jay and Gail become furious, causing Richard to warn against jumping to conclusions about Hayden, only for Jay to speculate that Hayden was a psychopath who was incapable of being dealt with.